AccentureFed/18FRFQ-Response/deployment-details/README.md

 Directions to setup a Jigsaw Docker container on a new server

 # Setup
-Follow install instructions here to install docker on the server http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker
+Follow install instructions here to install docker on the server.
+This guide is specific to Amazon Web Services but will guide you through the correct steps required to get Docker up for any environment. http://docs.aws.amazon.com/AmazonECS/latest/developerguide/docker-basics.html#install_docker

 Run the following commands to setup docker and start: